 Notes

-- I have tested this recipe with King Arthur Measure for Measure GF, Bob's Red Mill 1 to 1 GF blend, and Authentic Foods Multi Blend in this recipe.
-That doesn't mean others will not work, I just have not tested other flours.
+- I have tested this recipe with King Arthur Measure for Measure GF, Bob’s Red Mill 1 to 1 GF blend, and Authentic Foods Multi Blend in this recipe.
+That doesn’t mean others will not work; I just have not tested other flours.

-- If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 1 teaspoon.
+- If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 3/4 teaspoon.
+A binder is what holds gluten free baked goods together, so it is an important part of any gluten free baked good.

 - To make this recipe dairy-free, substitute the butter for vegan butter.

-- These cookies will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+- These cookies will keep fresh for up to 4 days in an airtight container or up to 4 months in the freezer.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition